Canada–Democratic Republic of the Congo relations: Immigration and remittances

 Refugee status was granted by Canada to fifty-five hundred, female, D.R.
 Congolese asylum-seekers between 1993 and early 2009, of which forty-five percent involved claimant applications made overseas.

 A World Bank survey of educational qualifications of immigrants to six high-income countries showed that DR Congolese immigrants to Canada have significantly higher levels of educational attainment than the average for all immigrants to Canada, where 71.0% of 313 Congolese immigrants in 1975 possessed a "high" educational level compared to just 40.5% for the overall Canadian immigrant sample of 2.76 m. persons, while in 2000, 83.5% of 5,505 Congolese immigrants had attained the "high" educational level, compared to 58.8% for the entire 4.60m. immigrant sample; in the 2000 sample, Canada ranked highest among 195 countries with 51.5% of its labour force having obtained the "high" level of education, while the D.R.
 Congo was ranked 17th-lowest, with a corresponding ratio of 1.3%.
 This suggests that not only did all Canadian immigrants in 2000 hold significantly higher educational qualifications than native-born citizens, but Congolese immigrants were nearly twice as likely as native Canadians to be highly educated.

+As of 2023, there was 4,020 Congolese students studying in Canada.